luckyframework/lucky_flow/README.md

 Habitat.raise_if_missing_settings!
 ```

-Then install Chromedriver and view the guides: https://luckyframework.org/guides/browser-tests/
+Then view the guides: https://luckyframework.org/guides/browser-tests/

 You should be ready to go!